Matthew Hiltzik: Recognition and board memberships

 In 2012 Hiltzik was honored by the New York Board of Rabbis for his work in the Jewish community.

 In July 2015, he was the first public relations professional to be named to the board of directors of the New York City Economic Development Corporation, a not-for-profit corporation that promotes economic growth throughout New York City.

 Hiltzik sits on the Board of the Ghetto Film School.
 In the summer of 2020, during the coronavirus pandemic, Hiltzik suggested that the school's film competition focus on the subject of connection during isolation and lockdown.

 Personal life

-Hiltzik lives in New York City.
-He is married to wife Dana and has three children.
+Hiltzik lives in New York City with his wife, Dana, and their three children.